ToshioCP/Gtk4-tutorial/src/sec2.src.md

 To know how to compile Gtk4 applications, refer to the section 3 (GtkApplication and GtkApplicationWindow) and after.

-## Installing Fedora 34 Beta with gnome-boxes
+## Installing Fedora 34 with gnome-boxes

 The last part of this section is about Gnome40.
 Gnome 40 is a new version of Gnome desktop system.